amitxv/PC-Tuning/docs/post-install.md

     - AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2)

-    - A minority of anticheats (FACEIT) require Meltdown to be enabled
+    - A minority of anti-cheats (FACEIT) require Meltdown to be enabled

 - Open CMD with ``C:\bin\NSudo.exe`` and enter the commands below to remove the CPU microcode updates